 - Detailed roles and permissions.

-Chanty hasn’t had any major privacy breaches, but newer, more rigid security standards would personally give me peace of mind.
 Taking all of this into consideration, Pumble gets extra points as the collaboration tool with top-notch security.

-Make the switch to Pumble
+Make the switch to Pumble by CAKE.com

-- Provide a better virtual experience for multiple teams,
+- Have a better virtual experience,

 Chanty is a good entry-level app, but the solid features might not make up for the 5-person limit on the free plan.

-However, Pumble meets (and exceeds) all the criteria we’ve listed.
+However, Pumble meets and exceeds all the criteria we’ve listed.
 By using one comprehensive app, you can:

 - Send messages with no restrictions,